danny-fla/Python-Roulette/README.md

 - [Acknowledgements](<#acknowledgements>)

 # Objective
 The aim of this project is to create an interactive Roulette game that provides the user with an enjoyable and realisitic gaming experience.
-The game should accurately simulate a roulette wheel, allow users to place different types of bets and provide feedback on the outcomings and winings.
+The game should accurately simulate a roulette wheel, allow users to place different types of bets and provide feedback on the outcomes and winings.

 # How to play